goswinr/Rhino.Scripting/README.md

 ## How about the dynamic types and optional parameters from VBScript and Python?
-Many RhinoScript function take variable types of input parameters.\
+Many RhinoScript functions take variable types of input parameters.\
 This is implemented with method overloads.\
-Many RhinoScript function have optional parameters.\
+Many RhinoScript functions have optional parameters.\
 These are also implemented as optional method parameters.

 ### Example
-for example `rs.ObjectLayer` can be called in several ways:
+For example `rs.ObjectLayer` can be called in several ways:

 `rs.ObjectLayer(guid)` To get the layer of one object, returns a string.\
 `rs.ObjectLayer(guid, string)` To set the layer of one object (fails if layer does not exist), no return value.\